Sterling holds near three-month high despite Scottish referendum talk

-LONDON (Reuters) - Sterling edged down on Friday but remains near a three-month high, brushing off fresh talk of a Scottish independence referendum that could wrench apart the United Kingdom after Brexit.
+LONDON (Reuters) - Sterling hovered near a three-month high on Friday, brushing off fresh talk of a Scottish independence referendum that could wrench apart the United Kingdom after Brexit.

 Weakness in the U.S. dollar amid thin trading due to the Thanksgiving holiday bolstered sterling, which has approached its September high of $1.34 recently on optimism over Brexit talks between Britain and the European Union.